-Staff Analysis: In its MFRs, the Utility recorded rate base of \$1,138,890 for water and \$1,160,284 for wastewater.
-Staff has calculated Pennbrooke's water and wastewater rate bases using the Utility's MFRs with adjustments as recommended in the preceding issues.
-Accordingly, staff recommends that the appropriate simple average rate base for the test year ended September 30, 2011, is \$724,794 for water and \$1,184,747 for wastewater.
-Staff's recommended water and wastewater rate bases are shown on Schedule Nos.
-1-A and 1-B, respectively.
-The adjustments are shown on Schedule No. 1-C.
+In its MFRs, the Utility recorded rate base of \$1,138,890 for water and \$1,160,284 for wastewater.
+We calculated Pennbrooke's water and wastewater rate bases using the Utility's MFRs with adjustments as previously established in this Order.
+Accordingly, we find that the appropriate simple average rate base for the test year ended September 30, 2011, is \$724,794 for water and \$1,184,747 for wastewater.
+The water and wastewater rate bases are shown on Schedules A and B, respectively.
+The adjustments are shown on Schedule C.